Cghlewis/crystal_site/content/blog/dict_clean/index.markdown

 1. To drop variables
 2. To rename variables
 3. To relocate variables
-4. To add variable labels (metadata)
+4. To embed variable labels (metadata)

 And why would we want to use our data dictionary to automate these four processes?